survivejs/react-book/manuscript/00_introduction.md

 * Jan Nicklas - @jantimon - Helper to improve `html-webpack-plugin` related configuration a lot
 * Daniel de la Cruz - @danderu - Removed redundant reference to `.tpl`
 * Robert Smith - @rbrtsmith - Pointed out issues at Developing with Webpack
+* Andreas Eldh - @eldh - Helped to develop Antwar, the tool that's powering the book's site.
+Also helped immensely with the base theme